thephez/dpp-spec/docs/identity.md

     ✓ should be a byte array
     ✓ should be not shorter than 65 bytes
     ✓ should be not longer than 65 bytes
+    ✓ should be valid
 ```

 ### Identity TopUp

-The identity topup fields are validated in this way and must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.16.0/test/integration/identity/stateTransition/identityTopUpTransition/validateIdentityTopUpTransitionStructureFactory.spec.js).
+The identity topup fields are validated in this way and must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.17.0/test/integration/identity/stateTransition/identityTopUpTransition/validateIdentityTopUpTransitionStructureFactory.spec.js).
 The test output below shows the necessary criteria:

 ```
 validateIdentityTopUpTransitionStructureFactory